kevchu3/openshift4-upi-homelab/README.md

    <your-helper-node-ip> api-int.<your-clusterid>.<your-cluster-domain>
    ```

-4. Create the manifests and ignition config files
+### 5. Create the manifests and ignition config files

   * Run the helper script to create the manifests file: `create-manifests-config.sh`
   * Run the helper script to create the ignition config file: `./create-ignition-configs.sh`
     * The Ignition config files should be placed in the web directory of the httpd server on the UPI helper node: `cp *.ign /var/www/html/ignition/; restorecon -vR /var/www/html/`
     * Run `/usr/local/bin/helpernodecheck install-info` for more info.

+### 6. Install RHCOS

-5. I started all of the VMs to install CoreOS.
-On the Install CoreOS screen, I pressed Tab and added the following to specify the corresponding Ignition and BIOS files:
+I started all of the VMs to install RHCOS.
+On the "Install CoreOS" screen, I pressed Tab and added the following to specify the corresponding Ignition and BIOS files:
    ```
    For bootstrap node:
    coreos.inst.install_dev=sda coreos.inst.image_url=http://my-helper-node:8080/install/bios.raw.gz coreos.inst.ignition_url=http://my-helper-node:8080/ignition/bootstrap.ign